-Maddie Dawson, a transplanted Southerner living in the Northeast, is the Washington Post bestselling author of eight novels.
+Maddie Dawson, a transplanted Southerner living in the Northeast, is the Washington Post bestselling author of nine novels.
 She specializes in humorous literary fiction, about people stumbling toward love, family, connection, and hope—and usually finding it in the most unlikely circumstances.
 Her books have been translated into fifteen languages.

 “Dawson is a generous storyteller, creating characters who are both complex and unexpected while being wholly relatable.”